 Chinese New Year (February)

 From a protest rally to one of the world's largest gay and lesbian festivals, the Sydney Gay and Lesbian Mardi Gras has come a long way.
-In 1978, a group of 1,000 people marched down Oxford Street to mark International Gay Solidarity Day.
-The one-off event resulted in violent clashes with police and a determination to do it all again the following year and Mardi Gras was born.
-The event has continued to transform, adding an arts festival in 1983, and grown to attract an audience of hundreds of thousands of participants from all over the world.
-The Festival forms a huge celebration and reflection on gay and lesbian life.
+In 1978, a group of 1000 people marched down Oxford Street to mark International Gay Solidarity Day.
+This one-off event resulted in violent clashes with police and a determination to do it all again the following year, and so Mardi Gras was born.
+The event has continued to evolve, adding an arts festival in 1983, and it has grown to attract an audience of hundreds of thousands of participants from all over the world.
+The festival forms a huge celebration and reflection on gay and lesbian life.

 National Folk Festival, Canberra (April)

 Held over the Easter weekend in Canberra every year, the National Folk Festival draws together people from all around Australia and the world.
 They come to share in the songs, dances, tunes and verse that have flowed through the ages from many communities into Australian folk culture.
 The festival includes over 100 concerts, poetry and storytelling sessions, various dance classes running all day, a kids program and of course lots of different food options.
 Camping is available and many people spend the whole five days and nights at the festival.